 Single-leg toe taps

-This next exercise is one of the easiest postpartum belly exercises which also manages to be dynamic.
+This next exercise is one of the easiest postpartum belly exercises and is also dynamic.
 Do the basic breathing and contraction once more, and this time raise one leg to the tabletop position and bring it back down, tapping your toes on the floor.
 Repeat with the other leg until you have done a total of 10 reps for each leg.

-Elly: Note that the tabletop is the starting position for several post pregnancy belly exercises (and abdominal exercises in general).
-It’s important that you can hold this position well, before adding on any sort of movement.
+Elly: Note that the tabletop is the starting position for several post-pregnancy belly exercises (and abdominal exercises in general).
+It’s important that you can hold this position well before adding any sort of movement.

-Check that you are able to hold this position for a minimum of 10-15 seconds whilst breathing freely and keeping your abdominals activated BEFORE you attempt anything like these basic single-leg toe taps.
-If you cannot maintain the integrity of your abdominal muscles, or you feel any sort of lower back or pelvic pain, take a rest and then regress to an easier version (i.e. go back to the basic breath and contraction, or heel slides above).
+Check that you can hold this position for 10-15 seconds whilst breathing freely and keeping your abdominals activated BEFORE you attempt anything like these basic single-leg toe taps.
+If you cannot maintain the integrity of your abdominal muscles, or you feel any lower back or pelvic pain, rest and then regress to an easier version (i.e., go back to the basic breath and contraction, or the heel slides above).

 Postpartum ab exercises (intermediate): Single-leg extensions

 For the basic single-leg extension, simply start with both legs in the tabletop position.
-Lower one leg towards the floor at a time, whilst staying bent at the knee.
+Lower one leg towards the floor at a time, whilst keeping the knee bent.
 Then bring it back to the initial tabletop position.
 Build up to 20 reps on each side to achieve the best results.
 Keep your abdominals contracted throughout.
 If you feel them releasing, or your back bending, go back to the previous exercise and practice it a little longer.

 If you are wondering how to reduce belly fat after pregnancy faster, you can progress to the advanced single-leg extension.
 Note that you must be able to do the previous level with excellent technique before progressing to this one.
 Otherwise, you’ll hinder your healing process and maybe even take a step backward.

 Start from the tabletop position again.
 From there, extend one leg at a time and bring it back in.
-Don’t exceed 10 reps on each side for the first couple of sessions so that you get used to the higher difficulty it entails.
+Don’t exceed 10 reps on each side in the first couple of sessions, so you get used to the increased difficulty.
 After this, you can work your way up to 20 repetitions.

 To further advance the single leg extension, start with both legs extended in the air.
 Then perform single-leg lowers.
-Note that it may take several months of consistent and sensible training to get to this point.
+Note that it may take several months of consistent, sensible training to reach this point.

 Postpartum abdominal exercises (advanced): Double-leg lowers

 Holding your tummy with the basic contraction technique, raise both legs to the tabletop position.
-Slowly extend them without letting your back arch, then bring them back to the start position.
+Slowly extend them without arching your back, then bring them back to the start position.
 Repeat until you have done 20 sets.

 To advance even further, begin with both legs straight up in the air, and then lower towards the ground.
 Only go as far as you can whilst maintaining good technique.
 Bring them back to the top.
 Start with 10 repetitions and build up to 20.

-Note that double leg lowers are very advanced exercises, postpartum or otherwise.
-It could take 6-12 months or maybe even a year or more of consistently practicing and slowly progressing your leg lowering exercises to reach this stage.
-Remember to ease off and take it a step back if you feel any discomfort in your lower back.
+Note that double-leg lowers are very advanced exercises, postpartum or otherwise.
+It could take 6-12 months, or even a year or more, of consistently practicing and gradually progressing your leg-lowering exercises to reach this stage.
+Remember to ease off and take a step back if you feel any discomfort in your lower back.

 Postpartum core workout: Remember your pelvic floor exercises

-Focusing on the pelvic floor muscles is a safe way to engage in postpartum belly exercises, as this muscle group is one of the most widely affected by pregnancy.
-A routine comprised of Kegels, pelvic tilts, pelvic bridges, and split tabletops will get you back in shape if after delivery how to reduce tummy has been a question that has been constantly on your mind.
+Focusing on the pelvic floor muscles is a safe way to engage in postpartum belly exercises, as this muscle group is among the most affected by pregnancy.
+A routine comprised of Kegels, hypopressives, pelvic tilts, pelvic bridges, and split tabletops will get you back in shape by working on the deep stabilizing muscles of the core.

 The importance of kegels as part of your postpartum belly exercises

 Kegels are more than just a trendy exercise that keeps your nether regions tight.
-It involves contracting and loosening the pelvic floor muscles repeatedly, which is a great low-impact post-pregnancy workout.
+It involves repeatedly contracting and relaxing the pelvic floor muscles, making it a great low-impact post-pregnancy workout.
 By doing 10 reps three times per day, you will regain some of the core strength you lost.
 The biggest advantage of Kegels is that you can do them anywhere.

 To find out more about the importance of pelvic floor exercises and how to do them as part of your post-pregnancy workout plan, make sure you read this important post.